-Strategic Policy for Twerton and Newbridge Riversides Strategic Policy
+Strategic Policy for Twerton and Newbridge Riversides

-1. Role of Newbridge and Twerton Riversides
+1. Role of Newbridge and Twerton Riversides (including the Bath Press)

 This part of the Western Corridor will function predominantly as an economic development area to support the overall employment structure the city.
-It will complement but not compete with the Central Area as the City's focus for business and enterprise and employment.
+It will complement but not compete with the Central Area as the City's focus for business and enterprise.